 One fun fact about Europe is that it’s home to the smallest town in the world!
 The little town of Hum is found in the Istria region northwest of Croatia and the population is only 30 people (according to the 2011 census).
 Along with its tiny size, Hum is also famous for its mistletoe brandy called biska.
 Legend says that ancient Celtic Druids left the biska recipe in Hum around 2,000 years ago.
 Another interesting fact about Hum in Europe is that the majority of the population speak Italian, thanks to their close proximity to Italy.

-RELATED CONTENT: 10 Fun Facts You Never Knew About Croatia
+We think you’ll also like: 10 Fun Facts You Never Knew About Croatia

 14. La Sagrada Familia is taking longer to build than the pyramids

 Antoni Gaudi’s enchanting La Sagrada Familia in Barcelona is a true architectural masterpiece… which explains why it’s taking so long to finish!
 While the extraordinary ancient pyramids of Egypt were constructed in 85 years, between 2589 and 2504 BC, La Sagrada Familia has been under construction for the past 138 years.
 Construction first began on the famous basilica in 1882 and although Gaudi didn’t get to see his extraordinary work completed, Barcelona is aiming to complete it by 2026, for the 100th anniversary of Gaudi’s death.

 We think you’ll also like: 17 fun facts about Portugal you probably never knew

 15. Denmark has 7,000 approved baby names